Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Dynamical cumulants

 Collecting together clustering recollisions and clustering overlaps, we obtain $r$ minimally connected clusters, one for each jungle.
 In particular, we can construct a graph $G_{\gl , \gr}$ made of $r$ minimally connected components.
 To each $e \in E(G_{\lambda, \rho})$, we associate a sign (+ for a recollision and $-$ for an overlap), and a clustering time $\tau^{clust}_e$.

 Our main results describing the structure of dynamical correlations will be proved in the third part of this paper.
-The major breakthrough in this work is to remark that one can obtain uniform bounds for the cumulant of order $n$ for all $n$, with a controlled growth, as stated in the next theorem.
+The major breakthrough in this work is to remark that one can obtain uniform bounds for the cumulant of order $n$ for all $n$ with a controlled growth.
+We recall indeed that we expect each clustering to produce a small factor~$t/\mu_\eps$, so that the (scaled) cumulant~$f^\eps_n(t) $ of order~$n$ defined in~(\ref{eq: decomposition cumulant}) should be bounded in~$\eps$.
+Moreover the number of minimally connected graphs with~$n$ vertices is~$n^{n-2}$ so we expect~$f^\eps_n(t)$ to grow as~$(Ct)^{n-1} n!$.
+This is made precise in the following theorem, which provides in particular sharp controls on the cumulant generating function $\gL^\eps_{[0,t]}$ from which the large deviation estimates are derived in Chapter \ref{LDP-chap}.
+The following theorem will be proved in Section~\ref{subsec:proofThm} as Theorem~\ref{cumulant-thm1*}.

 \begin{Thm} Consider the system of hard spheres under the initial measure~{\rm(\ref{eq: initial measure})}, with~$f^0 $ satisfying~{\rm(\ref{lipschitz})}.
 Let $H : D([0,\infty[) \mapsto \bbR$ be a continuous function such that